1997 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2001 - Present

-This chart displays the most valuable 1997 penny varieties from 2001 to present, showcasing how certain mint errors and high-grade specimens command premium prices in the numismatic market.
-The 1997 RD 68 (Red, Grade 68) leads at $900, while the 1997-D RD 68 from Denver follows at $204.
-Notable entries include the 1997-S DCAM (Deep Cameo) proof pennies in various grades, with the MS60 specimen valued at $159.
-The chart demonstrates how condition grades significantly impact value—the same year’s pennies can range from $16 to $900 depending on their preservation state and mint characteristics.
+This chart displays the most valuable 1997 penny varieties from 2001 to the present, showcasing how certain mint errors and high-grade specimens command extraordinary premiums.
+The 1997 RD MS68 leads at $900, followed by the 1997-D RD MS68 at $204.
+Notable entries include 1997-S DCAM proof pennies in various grades, with the MS60 specimen valued at $159.
+The data makes clear that condition and color designation — not just the year — drive value: coins from the same year can range from $16 to $900 depending on preservation and mint characteristics.

 Also Read: Lincoln Wheat Penny Value (1909-1958)